 Again, may be true for someone else and their exes, but not true for every ex or relationship.

-Say, I bought a painting for $10 and because it is cheap it lost its appeal, I would be a complete idiot to buy the same crap $10 or even $2 at a garage sale.
+Say, I bought a painting for $10 and because it is cheap it lost its appeal; I would be a complete idiot to buy the same crap for $10 or even $2 at a garage sale.

-BUT… If I bought a $3500 painting at a high-end art gallery and for some reason I lost it or needed to sell it for quick cash… and later found it at a garage sale, you bet I’d buy it — again.
+BUT… If I bought a $3500 painting at a high-end art gallery and for some reason I lost it or needed to sell it for quick cash; and later found it at a garage sale.
+I would be a complete idiot not to buy.
 Why?
 Because I know it’s a valuable piece of art.

 A sagacious buyer knows when they have something of real value… even if they find it at a garage sale.

-Next time someone tells you, “taking your ex back is like going to a yard sale and buying back your own crap” and an ex is an ex for a reason.”, ask him or her about his or her relationship or his or her ex.
-I guarantee you in every single case, you will find that they are talking about their own experience and projecting it on every relationship and every ex.
-Talk about misery loves company.
+And next time someone tells you, “taking your ex back is like going to a yard sale and buying back your own crap” and “an ex is an ex for a reason”; ask them about their relationship or ex.
+I guarantee you in every single case, you will find that they’re talking about their own experience and projecting it on every relationship and every ex.